A. Executive Summary

 VII.
 Main Actors

-Saudi Arabia is a Member State of the United Nations and the International Labour Organization (which works with governments to improve the legal framework of labour), as well as an Observer State to the International Organization for Migration.
+Saudi Arabia is a Member State of the United Nations and the International Labour Organisation (which supports governments to improve their legal labour framework), as well as an Observer State to the International Organisation for Migration.

 The UNHCR office in Saudi Arabia does not provide direct or regular assistance to refugees.
 UNHCR offers, on a very limited scale, medical services, legal advice, or cash assistance, only after the competent committee studies and assesses the situation of people on a case-by-case basis.
 The committee has the responsibility to take an appropriate decision in line with procedural standards.
 Regarding medical services, in extremely limited circumstances and due to lack of resources, UNHCR can assist a limited number of urgent medical cases by referring them to one of its medical partners to get treated for just a specific period of time.